graphcore/poptorch/docs/user_guide/overview.rst

 Each line in the file must contain a single command corresponding to setting an option in :class:`poptorch.Options`.
 To set an option within the file, write the command as you would within a Python script but omit the ``options.`` prefix.
+For example:

 .. literalinclude:: poptorch.conf
     :language: python
-    :caption: Example contents of a config file used to set :class:`poptorch.Options`.
+    :caption: Example contents of a config file used to set :class:`poptorch.Options`
     :linenos:

-Then, instantiate :class:`poptorch.Options` and call :func:`poptorch.Options.loadFromFile`.
+Then, instantiate :class:`poptorch.Options` and call :func:`poptorch.Options.loadFromFile`:

 .. literalinclude:: api.py
     :language: python
-    :caption: Setting :class:`poptorch.Options` using a config file named `"poptorch.conf"`.
+    :caption: Setting :class:`poptorch.Options` using a config file named `"poptorch.conf"`
     :linenos:
     :start-after: conf_load_start
     :end-before: conf_load_end